NewsCrime

-TAYLORSVILLE, Utah — A Taylorsville police officer is facing a manslaughter charge following a deadly officer-involved shooting last fall.
+TAYLORSVILLE, Utah — A Taylorsville police officer has been charged with manslaughter for a deadly officer-involved shooting in 2024.

-"As a result of this use of force we find that that use of force on that night was unjustified and as I speak to you this morning the Salt Lake County DA's office is filing one count of manslaughter," Gill said.
+"As a result of this use of force, we find that use of force on that night was unjustified," Gill said.
+"The Salt Lake County DA's office is filing one count of manslaughter."

 Haas is currently on paid administrative leave.
 Taylorsville police said they have confidence in the justice system and believe every person is innocent until proven guilty.